vikraman/popl22-symmetries-artifact/README.md

-  - In the formalisation, there is an additional step of going through Pi+ variant where types are indexed by their cardinality, this makes it easier to write some proofs which perform induction on the syntax, and eliminate some absurd cases.
+  - In the formalisation, there is an additional step of going through Pi+ variant where types are indexed by their cardinality, this makes it easier to write some proofs which perform induction on the syntax, and eliminate some absurd cases (using the `eq-size` rewrite).
   - Proving termination for certain functions is difficult in Agda, and we assert they're terminating.
-It is easy to see on paper that they terminate.
+On paper, it is easy to see that they terminate.
   - In HoTT-Agda, univalence/HITs are asserted as postulates, and they don't compute.
 The proofs rely on beta/eta reduction done "by hand", which is not explicitly done in the paper.
+This makes some proofs verbose.
-  - Using the formalised rewriting system to compute the normalisation function is very slow.
+  - Using the formalised rewriting system to compute the normalisation function is _very_ slow.
 We include several examples in the formalisation and it takes a while to compute them.
 Some computations are intractable, and we have left them commented out.
-  - Translating commutative diagrams for large coherence results to Pi combinators is tedious.
+  - Translating commutative diagrams for large coherence results to Pi syntax using combinators is tedious.
 Similarly, using decidable equality and case matches to define large functions and reductions and then proving things about them is tedious.
-Some parts of the formalisation have been left as TODOs but we provide references for them, or show how to prove them on paper.
+Some parts of the formalisation have been left as `TODO`s but we provide references for them, or give a proof outline on paper.
-  - `FSMG` is incomplete and left as future work. `Experiments` contains alternative definitions using HITs and some earlier attempts at proving the main equivalence.
+  - `FSMG` is a HIT for free symmetric monoida groupoids, this is experimental and left as future work. `Experiments` contains alternative definitions using HITs and some earlier attempts at proving the main equivalence.